alexandra-simeonova/drafts/content-guidelines.md

 ## Audience

 The readers of Luigi documentation are mainly developers interested in implementing a micro frontend UI solution.
 It is assumed the reader already has basic knowledge of web development.
-Do not explain general concepts, but only specific instructions for Luigi.
-Of course, this rule can have exceptions, for example explaining what micro frontends are in the getting started guide, since they are a relatively new concept in the development world.

 ## Language